Tomb effigy: Origin and characteristics

 Bronze grave plate effigy of Rudolf of Rheinfelden, c.
 1080–1084.
 Merseburg Cathedral, Germany.

 The spread of Christianity throughout Europe introduced new attitudes towards death and the dead, and for the first time tombs were built in places of worship, that is churches.
 The first medieval recumbent effigies (gisants) were produced in the 11th century, with the earliest surviving example being that of Rudolf of Rheinfelden (d.
 1080) in Merseburg Cathedral in Germany.
 These early effigies show the deceased (usually a royal, senior cleric or aristocrat) dressed in contemporary clothing.
-The format proliferated across Northern Europe in the late 12th century as it became popular amongst a growing class of wealthy elites who often commissioned their tombs years before their death; often seeking to cement their historical or spiritual legacy or —especially in early examples— restore a reputation tarnished by political or military defeat.
+The format proliferated across Northern Europe in the late 12th century as it became popular amongst a growing class of wealthy elites who often commissioned their tombs years before their death, often seeking to cement their historical or spiritual legacy or —especially in early examples— restore a reputation tarnished by political or military defeat.

 The art historian Marisa Anne Bass described the intention of medieval effigies as representing death "to make present an absence."
 Historians differ as to the historical influences behind their designs.
 Writing in 1964, the art historian Erwin Panofsky suggested that their design was based on Spanish tombs and mosaic from North Africa.
-Other art historians have highlighted a primary influences from Classical funerary monuments, particularly those from Etruscan culture.
+Other art historians have highlighted a primary influence from Classical funerary monuments, particularly those from Etruscan culture.
 The historian Shirin Fozi recognises the influence of earlier formats, but thought that the idea of placing an "enlivened" representation of the dead above their grave is "too intuitive and too obvious to be read that ancient analogues were necessarily sources of inspiration."
 According to the English historian Alfred C. Fryer, a "hastily made and lively effigy" of the deceased "in his very robes of estate" became part of the funeral procession, after which the representation was left either above or near the burial spot.
 They were placed on many types of tombs; at first on tomb slabs before table or chest tombs (tumba) became the standard.
 Later, tombs built into cavities in walls became popular in France and Spain.